Derby Wine Estates

-Ray also desired a second vineyard with a much warmer climate where he could grow Bordeaux-style varietals.
-In 2001, he and Pam purchased the historic Laura's Vineyard on the east side of Paso Robles.
-The 278-acre site stands as one of Paso Robles' first vineyards.
-Needless to say, the Derbys weren't slowing down anytime soon and retirement was no longer in the cards.
+It wasn’t long before Ray wanted a second vineyard with a much warmer climate where he could grow the Bordeaux varietals, including Cabernet Sauvignon, Cabernet Franc, Merlot, and Petite Verdot.
+In 2001, he and Pam purchased the historic Laura’s Vineyard on the east side of Paso Robles.
+The 278-acre site was originally owned by Gary Eberle (of Eberle Winery), and stands as one of Paso Robles’ first vineyards.
+Needless to say, Ray and Pam weren’t slowing down any time soon and retirement was no longer in the cards.

 The Derbys quickly gained recognition for their premium fruit and were selling their grapes to wineries as far north as Napa Valley and as far south as Temecula.
-Buyers included big names such as Justin Winery and Gallo.
-Ray realized the potential of his vineyards and although hadn't originally planned for it, in 2005 crafted the first vintage for Derby Wine Estates.
-The winery has grown slowly and today produces around 3,500 cases annually, with grapes exclusively grown on the Derbys' estate vineyards.
+Buyers included such big names as Justin Winery in Paso Robles and Gallo Sonoma in the Dry Creek appellation of Sonoma County.
+Ray realized the potential of his vineyards and although hadn’t originally planned for it, in 2005 crafted the first vintage for Derby Wine Estates.
+The winery has grown slowly and continues to produce wines with grapes grown exclusively on the Derbys’ estate vineyards.

-In 2006, Ray purchased the third and final vineyard to round out the diverse selection of wine grape varieties planted on the Derby estates.
-This third site, Derby Vineyard, is a small west side Paso Robles property planted to Rhône and Spanish varieties.
-Overall, the Derbys now managed 400 planted acres to 23 different grape varieties.
+In 2006, Ray purchased the third and final site to round out the diverse selection of wine grape varietals planted on the Derby estates.
+This third site, Derby Vineyard, is a west side Paso Robles property planted to Rhone and Spanish varieties.
+Overall, the Derbys now manage 400 planted acres of 23 different grape varieties.
 The opportunities, it would seem, are endless!

 Map of the area